 What to look at on college tours!

-College dance programs can look amazing online.
-Beautiful photos, impressive faculty bios, stunning theaters.
-But once you step on campus, your job is not to evaluate how perfect a place is but it’s to notice how you feel and fit in a department.
+College dance programs look amazing online.
+Beautiful photos, impressive faculty bios, stunning theaters, quirky corners....
+But once you step on campus, your job is not to evaluate how perfect a place is but it’s to notice how you feel and fit in a department and take note of the details that will come into play later when you compare options.
+You are looking for a school where you can grow!

 As a dancer, you will spend more hours in studios and performance spaces than almost anywhere else on campus.
 What you see (and ask about) on a tour can tell you a lot about what daily life will actually feel like.